Find Cheap Auto Insurance Quotes in Your Area

 Meanwhile, here are some things you can do to improve your credit file.

 Save Cash.
 Lenders won't finance the entire cost of a used car.
 They usually cap the percentage of the car's price they are willing to finance, especially on older cars.
 It will be much easier to finance a car if you have cash available for a down payment.

 Check Your Credit Report for Mistakes.
 You can get a free credit report annually from each of the three major consumer credit bureaus (Experian, Equifax and TransUnion).
 If your report has wrong information, dispute the error with the credit bureau.
 If your creditor can't prove the information is correct, the credit bureau will remove the error from your record.

 Start an Alternative Credit File.
 Some companies will work with your landlords, fitness clubs and other monthly billers to build a credit file using information that isn't routinely considered in traditional credit-scoring.
 For example, companies like Ecredable and PRBC track your payment history with such vendors and put together an independent credit score, using data lenders can access.

 Get a Cellphone Account.
 Telephone companies can report your bill-paying habits to credit bureaus, so it's important to make these payments on time.

 Get a Credit Card.
 You can build your credit history with a credit card without paying a dime in interest.
-Charge routine bills to the credit card, and pay off the balance in full each month.
-The card issuer will report your payment every month to the consumer credit bureaus, which will help you improve your credit and get a better car loan.You'll get any card benefits like points or cash-back rewards.
+Charge your routine bills to the credit card, and be sure to pay off the balance in full each month.
+The card issuer will report your timely payments to the credit bureaus, which will help you improve your credit and get a better car loan.You'll get any card benefits like points or cash-back rewards.

 What Does it Take to Qualify for a Car Loan?